 - Kronch Pemmikan was developed in cooperation with the Sirius Patrol.

 - The Sirius Patrol was in need of a highly concentrated yet compact source for energy to feed their sledge dogs when on patrol in arctic Greenland.
 Many hunters and dog sports people have tested Kronch Pemmikan as an energy supplement in a number of situations.
 It was found that the dog’s level of performance remained high all day long in demanding and/or stressful situations, such as on hunts, at exhibitions, and during tests.

 - Kronch Pemmikan was part of the feeding program on the Sirius Expedition in 2000 and is now used with great success in Fly-Ball, Agility, Herding, Canix, Racing and working, field trialling.
 A test carried out on six Hypoglycemic dogs in 2012 on the grouse moor proved 100% successful.

 [expand title=”What Is Hypoglycemia”]

 Low Blood Sugar

-Hypoglycemia ( low blood sugars ) is normally a syndrome that occurred with puppies or young dogs and maybe induced by stress, travel, new home etc and looked a little if you can imaging like a stroke so no real life, very weak, open mouthed shivers normally in the face area.
+Hypoglycemia ( low blood sugars ) is normally a syndrome that occurred with puppies or young dogs and may be induced by stress, travel, new home etc and looked a little if you can imagine like a stroke so no real life, very weak, open-mouthed shivers normally in the face area.